CHIPS: Efficient CLIP Adaptation via Curvature-aware Hybrid Influence-based Data Selection: Introduction

-Our contributions are threefold: \begin{itemize} \item \textbf{Curvature-aware proxy alignment in CLIP’s end-point subspace.} We define a Newton-inspired alignment that ranks samples by expected one-step decrease on the target validation loss and provably lower-bounds full-parameter alignment. \item \textbf{InfoNCE-aware curvature estimation with JL sketching and guarantees.} We incorporate negative-pair geometry to capture cross-example curvature and characterize the variance–bias trade-off of the estimator. \item \textbf{Selection-aware weighting for learnability and retention.} We combine learnability and domain-relevance weights to emphasize decision-boundary, on-domain samples while softly limiting selection drift, mitigating catastrophic forgetting of general-domain knowledge. \end{itemize}
+Our contributions are threefold\footnote{\url{https://github.com/mihara-bot/CHIPS}.}.
+First, we propose an alignment score computed in end-point space of CHIP, which ranks samples by expected one-step decrease on evaluation loss.
+Second, we incorporate negative-pair geometry to capture cross-example curvature and analyze the variance-bias trade-off of the estimator.
+Third, we combine learnability and domain-relevance weights to emphasize decision-boundary, on-domain samples while softly limiting selection drift and mitigating catastrophic forgetting.
+Experimental results demonstrate the effectiveness of CHIPS on both medical and general downstream tasks.